vivek0066/aws_cost_optimization/README.md

-# AWS Cloud cost optimization
+# AWS Cloud Cost Optimization
 This repo will contain lambda functions for the optimization of AWS resources.

 ## Identifying Stale Elastic Block Storage Snapshots